 So there you have it.
 Our 8-steps of service to ensure that your decision process be as informed and comprehensive as possible when consider tread label automation.

 Collaborating to provide efficient and accurate labeling automation systems is one of our specialties here at Computype.
 We’re proud of our Chromaffix tread label automation system that combines automation equipment, consumables, and unparalleled service.
-If you're interested in learning more, seeing a sample proposal, or speaking to one of our experts, click here!
+If you want to see this solution in action, check out our playlist!
+Or, if you're ready to learn how Chromaffix can help your process, speak with one of our experts.